innatical/innstate/README.md

 ## The easiest state library, ever.

 innstate is a fork of unstated-next with additional utilities and support.
-It aims to make to make state management in React accesable and accessible.
+It aims to make to make state management in React intuitive and accessible.

 # Install